oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 **Point Value Analysis:**
 - We calculated which missions give us the best points for time invested
-- We balanced high-point missions with reliable, consistent missions
+- We balanced that  missions can get easy point and consistent missions
 - We prioritized missions we could complete consistently

 **Reliability Testing:**